radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/installation-and-deployment/04-brainwave-grc-certified-environments.md

 ## Java development kits

-Java development kits (JDK) are Third Party Software not provided with Brainwave Identity GRC.
+Java development kits (JDK) are Third Party Software not provided with Identity Analytics.
 Please see the following table for more information on the support version of JAVA :

 |                         | **Windows[^2]** |  **Linux  RHEL 9**  |  **Linux  Debian**  |